Effects of the Covid-19 Pandemic on Different Sectors in Turkey

 Hygiene in Delivery

-Care for Order Tracking and Delivery Processes
+Care in Order Tracking and Delivery Processes

 Positive Effects of Early Digitalization